Course dates: 14 - 25 June 2021

 - The basic methods for setting up (deterministic and stochastic) infectious disease models;

-- Practical applications of modelling, including predicting the impact of control strategies against pandemic influenza and other infections, and describing the course of outbreaks;
+- Practical applications of modelling, including predicting the impact of control strategies against infections, and describing the course of outbreaks;

 - Analyses of serological data: methods for estimating age and time-dependent transmission rates and their application for developing models of the dynamics of infections;